by Susan Flantzer

 The Coronation Invitation designed by Andrew Jamieson, a heraldic artist and manuscript illuminator; Credit – Wikipedia

 There were 8,000 guests at the coronation of Queen Elizabeth II in 1953.
 Westminster Abbey was closed for five months prior to the coronation so that the construction needed for seating the 8,000 guests could be completed.
-However, because of current safety and health regulations, the capacity of Westminster Abbey is legally approximately 2,000.
+However, because of the current safety and health regulations, Westminster Abbey’s capacity is legally approximately 2,000.

 In 1953, 800 Members of Parliament and over 900 Peers were invited to the coronation of Queen Elizabeth II.
-Because of the limited space, far fewer Members of Parliament and Peers were invited to the coronation of King Charles III and Queen Camilla.
-This change caused a stir among Peers and Members of Parliament who believed they have a right to attend.
+Because of the limited space, far fewer Members of Parliament and Peers were invited to the coronation of King Charles III and Queen Camilla, causing a stir among Peers and Members of Parliament who believed they had a right to attend.
 Although some Members of Parliament were invited, the spouse of the British Prime Minister and the Head of Government Rishi Sunak was the only invited spouse of a Member of Parliament.
 The seven living past British Prime Ministers and their spouses were also invited.

 450 recipients of the British Empire Medal. attended the coronation.
 They were invited to join the congregation at Westminster Abbey in recognition of their services and support to their local communities, especially during the COVID-19 pandemic.
 Representatives from the Commonwealth of Nations and foreign dignitaries from other countries attended.
 First Lady Jill Biden represented her husband Joe Biden, President of the United States.